Space Shuttle retirement: Tiles

 NASA ran a program to donate thermal protection system tiles to schools and universities for US$23.40 each (the fee for shipping and handling).
 About 7000 tiles were available on a first-come, first-served basis, but limited to one per institution.
 Each orbiter incorporated over 21,000 tiles.

 RS-25

 About 42 reusable RS-25 engines have been part of the STS program, with three used per orbiter per mission.
-NASA decided to retain sixteen engines with plans to make use of them on the Space Launch System.
-The rest were donated to the Kennedy Space Center Visitor Complex, Johnson Space Center Space Center Houston, the National Air and Space Museum, and other exhibits around the country.
+NASA decided to retain sixteen engines with plans to make use of them on the Space Launch System, where they will be expended.
+The first flight of the Space Launch System took place in 2022.
+The remaining engines were donated to the Kennedy Space Center Visitor Complex, Johnson Space Center Space Center Houston, the National Air and Space Museum, and other exhibits around the country.

 RS-25 nozzles

 Worn out engine nozzles are typically considered scrap, although nine nozzles were refurbished for display on the donated orbiters, so the actual engines can be retained by NASA.